yayahjb/neartree/NearTree/README_NearTree.txt

      void BelongsToPoints ( const T& t1, const T& t2,
          ContainerType& group1, ContainerType& group2,
      std::vector<size_t>& group1_ordinals, std::vector<size_t>& group2_ordinals);
+     template<typename ContainerType>
+     std::vector<ContainerType> BelongsToPoints ( const T& t1 );

+     If the input is a container of points t1:  The NearTree is examined.
+For each point input in the input container a new container of the same type is output in the vector of containers that will be returned.
+If N points are input, then N containers will be output.
+The points of the neartree will be examined.
+Copies of the neartree points are put into the output container (in the output vector) that corresponds to the input point that it is nearest to.
+If a point in the NearTree is equidistant to more than one point in t1, then it is assigned to the first point in the container at that distance

-        returns the points closer to t1 than to t2 in group1 and the rest in group 2 if group1_ordinals and group2_ordinals are provided the ordinals of the found objects in the object store are put into those vectors.
+     If the input is two points t1 and t2, then the corresponding Neartee points are place into containers group1 and group2, and, if group1_ordinals and group2_ordinals are provided the ordinals of into those vectors.
      The ordinals can be used as indices into the CNearTree itself.

      template<typename ContainerTypeInside, typename ContainerTypeOutside>
      void SeparateByRadius ( const DistanceType radius, const T& probe, ContainerTypeInside& inside, ContainerTypeOutside& outside );